 Overview of Features

-- Go to this link and click on "Audacity windows Installer" to download .exe file, save this file in your computer.
+- To install Audacity in Windows OS click this link and click on "Audacity windows Installer" to download .exe file, save this file in your computer.

 - Click "Yes" when asked.
-"Do you want to allow this app from an unkown publisher to make changes to your PC?".
+"Do you want to allow this app from an unknown publisher to make changes to your PC?".

-- Choose "English" when asked to select the language to use during installation and click OKAY.
+- Choose "English" when asked to select the language to use during installation and click "OK".

-- Close any other open programs before clicking "Next >" in the audacity Installation window.
+- Close any other opened programs before clicking "Next" in the audacity Installation window.

-- Click "Install" The installation wizard will now show a progerss bar during the installation
+- Click "Install" The installation wizard will now show a progress bar during the installation

-Note: After you installed Audacity in your windows computer, you need to install this this .mp3 plugin to export your audio in mp3 format.
-Without installing this you can able export audio in .ogg, .wav and any other audio format.
+Note: After you installed Audacity in your windows computer, you need to install this .mp3 plugin to export your audio in mp3 format.
+Without installing this you will not be able to export audio in .ogg, .wav and any other audio format.